Aebondeus/course/README.md

 2) add **config.js** files with the necessary data to the root directory and to the */src* folder in the client directory

 3) run **yarn dev** on the root directory

+## TODO:

+1) fix the problem with the long loading of the application at the first launch